MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotification.md

 Defines the content, associated metadata and events, and expiration time of a toast notification.

 ## -remarks
-- A desktop app must subscribe to at least the [Activated](toastnotification_activated.md) event to handle activation.
 - Handling activation guidance
     - UWP Applications should use the [OnActivated](\\windows.ui.xaml\application_onactivated_603737819.md) for handling toast activations.
     - Staring WinRT Build 19041, MSIX and Sparsed Sign Packaged applications are able to use [ToastNotificationActionTrigger](\\windows.applicationmodel.background\toastnotificationactiontrigger.md) for handling activations [for more details](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/create-and-register-a-winmain-background-task#add-the-support-code-to-instantiate-the-com-class).